Ohio Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Auglaize County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Auglaize County that you need to transfer you would only need to order our forms once for all of your properties in Auglaize County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Auglaize County you only need to order once.

 In Ohio, title to real property can be transferred from one party to another by executing a quitclaim deed.
 Quitclaim deeds are statutory in Ohio under Ohio Rev. Code Section 5302.11, and they convey all the right, title, and interest of the grantor to and in the property (Ohio Rev. Code Section 5302.11).
 This type of deed "simply conveys whatever interest exists when the deed is executed (transferred) and delivered," and does not guarantee that the grantor has "good title or ownership."